glaucopater/trello-clone/README.md

 # Todo

-- Edit: Card content should be rich text
 - Store the state inside localStorage, in case of update apply the changes, load it as initialState
-- Fix style on Windows
 - Menu for the lanes (to add card, rename lane)
 - Demo on vercel